Marketing Assessment & Strategy Report

 The shortlist is formed before the first call.
 95% of B2B deals are won by a vendor already on the buyer's day-one shortlist.
 80% are won by the pre-contact favorite.
 If MMGY isn't on the list before the prospect picks up the phone, the pitch rarely matters.

 AI is now the first stage of discovery.
 94% of B2B buyers use LLMs during evaluation.
 60% use them to build initial vendor lists.
-MMGY's GEO visibility score: 14/100.
-Zero citations.
-Zero presence on ChatGPT and Claude.
+MMGY's GEO visibility score: 40/100.
+Strong on vendor-selection queries (80%), but 0% on problem-solving queries.
+AI knows who MMGY is — it doesn't know what MMGY knows.

 The website must serve a committee, not just a CMO.
 B2B buying decisions now involve 10-13 stakeholders.
 The site needs to answer different questions for different readers — strategic depth for the marketing lead, credentials and scale for procurement, clarity and proof for the executive who needs to sign off.

 The gap between audiences is a content gap, not a positioning gap.
 DMO buyers and private-sector CMOs evaluate agencies on the same criteria.
-MMGY's site currently serves neither audience well, but the private-sector gap is more acute because those buyers rely more heavily on the website as a discovery and qualification tool.
+MMGY's site does a reasonable job serving the DMO audience, but the private-sector gap is more acute — those buyers rely more heavily on the website as a discovery and qualification tool.

 Every piece of content should build the case for choosing you.